 Evercore (EVR) Dips More Than Broader Markets: What You Should Know

-Prior to today's trading, shares of the investment bank had lost 0.01% over the past month.
-This has lagged the Finance sector's gain of 4.54% and the S&P 500's gain of 0.75% in that time.
+Prior to today's trading, shares of the investment bank had gained 1.9% over the past month.
+This has lagged the Finance sector's gain of 2.22% and outpaced the S&P 500's gain of 0.04% in that time.

 Investors will be hoping for strength from EVR as it approaches its next earnings release.
-The company is expected to report EPS of $2.30, up 50.33% from the prior-year quarter.
+On that day, EVR is projected to report earnings of $2.30 per share, which would represent year-over-year growth of 50.33%.
 Our most recent consensus estimate is calling for quarterly revenue of $564.19 million, up 10.11% from the year-ago period.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $11.55 per share and revenue of $2.6 billion, which would represent changes of +20.06% and +14.34%, respectively, from the prior year.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $11.55 per share and revenue of $2.6 billion.
+These totals would mark changes of +20.06% and +14.34%, respectively, from last year.

-Investors might also notice recent changes to analyst estimates for EVR.
+It is also important to note the recent changes to analyst estimates for EVR.
 These recent revisions tend to reflect the evolving nature of short-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate remained stagnant.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Within the past 30 days, our consensus EPS projection remained stagnant.
 EVR is holding a Zacks Rank of #2 (Buy) right now.

-Digging into valuation, EVR currently has a Forward P/E ratio of 12.38.
-Its industry sports an average Forward P/E of 12.38, so we one might conclude that EVR is trading at a no noticeable deviation comparatively.
+Investors should also note EVR's current valuation metrics, including its Forward P/E ratio of 12.28.
+This valuation marks a no noticeable deviation compared to its industry's average Forward P/E of 12.28.

 The Financial - Investment Bank industry is part of the Finance sector.
-This industry currently has a Zacks Industry Rank of 48, which puts it in the top 19% of all 250+ industries.
+This group has a Zacks Industry Rank of 113, putting it in the top 45% of all 250+ industries.

 Click to get this free report